Xthe23/flask-agency/README.md

 ## Database Models

-The `models.py` file defines the SQLAlchemy ORM models that serve as the foundation for the application's database.
+The `models.py` file defines the ORM models that serve as the foundation for the application's database.
 It includes two main models: `User` and `Profile`.
 Below you can see the Entity-Relationship Diagram.

 ### Entity-Relationship Diagram
 <p align="center">